Ján Kollár: Life

 He spent most of his adult life as a chaplain to the populous but poor Slovak Lutheran community in Pest (Kingdom of Hungary, today part of Budapest, Hungary).
 From 1849, he was a professor of Slavic archeology at the University of Vienna, and several times he also acted as a counselor to the Austrian government for issues around the Slovaks.
 He entered the Slovak national movement in its first phase.

 His museum (since 1974) in Mošovce was installed in the former granary, which was the only masoned part of Kollár's otherwise wooden birth-house.
 The rest of the house burned down in a fire on 16 August 1863.
-In 2009 a replica was rebuilt of the original Kollár's birth-house, which is now a museum.
+In 2009 a replica was rebuilt of the original birth-house, which is now a museum.

 Views

 He worked out a conception of Slav reciprocity.
 He admitted 4 standard languages: Russian, Polish, Czechoslovak and Serbo-Croatian.

 Works

 Besides writing poetry he also wrote technical literature.